MadrHacks/snakeCTF2024-writeups/misc/stressful-reader-2/README.md

 ## Description

-I really, really, really want to read the $FLAG but why is it so stressful?
+I really, really, really want to read the $FLAG, but why is it so stressful?

 ## Solution